anowacki/Seis.jl/docs/src/plotting-makie.md

 However, `plot_traces` when applied to a single `Trace` or an `AbstractArray{<:Trace}` offers options to scale plots relatively, show pick times, and so on.

+(Note that there is no in-place version of `plot_traces` because it requires several axes.)

 #### Examples
 1: A simple plot for a single trace, showing the picks.